-This maintenance manual contains directions for the standard components sold through the X85, X180 and X300 chapters of the FlexLink main catalogue.
+This maintenance manual contains directions for the standard components sold through the FlexLink main catalogue, for conveyor systems XS, XL, XM, XH, XK, and XB unless otherwise stated.
 For non-FlexLink components, such as motors, pneumatic equipment, control systems etc., the manufacturer's maintenance instructions apply.
 In general, maintenance instructions are not given for equipment which the customer has chosen and specified for fitting to the installation.